susu880229/GNW/README.md

 ## Requirements

-- Tablet: [Samsung Tab S2 9.7"](http://www.samsung.com/ca/tablets/galaxy-tab-s2-9-7-t810/) with Exynos 5433 8-Core Processor
+- Tablet: [Samsung Tab S2 9.7"](http://www.samsung.com/ca/tablets/galaxy-tab-s2-9-7-t810/) Android 6.0 Marshmallow Tablet with Exynos 5433 8-Core Processor
 - Tablet Operating System: Android 6.0.1

-- For projection: Mac or Windows PC with [Samsung SideSync](http://www.samsung.com/us/sidesync/) installed
+**NB: the app was designed and programmed specifically for the device and operating system mentioned above, it was not tested on any other device.
+Devices with lower specifications or a different OS might not be able to run the app or might have a lower frame rate.**

-NB: the app was designed and programmed specifically for the device and operating system mentioned above, it was not tested on any other device.
-Devices with lower specifications or a different OS version might not be able to run the app or might have a lower frame rate.
+## Projection

-**> Do not update the tablet's operating system without having tested the application on another device first.
-New Android operating systems might not be compatible with the app.**
+- Mac or Windows PC with [Samsung SideSync](http://www.samsung.com/us/sidesync/) installed

 ## Getting started